syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ### Adding Window Programmatically

-Any UI elements can be added inside the DockingManager as the child windows.
-The windows will be add as Dock windows, since the default value of the state is **“Dock”**.
-The UI element will be added in the DockingManager using the **Add** method of the **Children** property of the DockingManager.
+Any UI elements can be added inside the DockingManager as its child windows.
+The windows is added as Dock windows, since the default value of the state is **“Dock”**.
+The UI element is added in the DockingManager using the **Add** method of the **Children** property of the DockingManager.

-For instance, ContentControl has added as windows for DockingManager
+For instance, ContentControl is added as a window for DockingManager

 {% highlight c# %}